JoinColony/colonyJS/sdk/README.md

 ## Packages

-### CLI Package
+### colony-cli

-The [colony-cli](/packages/colony-cli) package currently has one action (`build`), which can be used to unpack any of the starter and example projects within this repository.
+The [colony-cli](/packages/colony-cli) package is a command line interface used to build colonyStarter packages. [colony-cli](/packages/colony-cli) currently has one action (`build`), which can be used to unpack any of the starters and examples in this repository.
 We have plans for this package... stay tuned.

 ### Starter Packages